kwkraus/HOW-Sessions/sessions/asp-net-core/docs/3-Working with Data.md

 ### Create new project

-- Name the new Class Library Project `HOW.AspNetCore.Data`
+- Name the new .NET Core Class Library Project `HOW.AspNetCore.Data`

 Next, we need to do is install some Nuget packages for Entity Framework Core.
 We will be working with SQL LocalDb, so we will need the following packages using the cli or Package Manager Console